leo0514/vpc-on-classic-network/lb-faqs.md

 # FAQs for load balancers
 {: #load-balancer-faqs}

-This section contains answers to some frequently asked questions about the **Load Balancer for VPC** service.
+This section contains answers to some frequently asked questions about the {{site.data.keyword.cloud}} Load Balancer for VPC service.

 ## Can I use a different DNS name for my load balancer?
 {: #can-i-use-a-different-dns-name-for-my-load-balancer}